lucee/lucee-docs/docs/recipes/basic-date.md

   ]
 }
 -->
-# Output the current date
+# Basic Date - Output the current date

 The following examples show you how to output the current date.